-For essential personnel who are required to report to campus from April 4 through Dec.
-23, 2020, their department — in consultation with University Human Resources — will determine applicable policies for leave of absences (i.e., medical, personal) and/or time off (i.e., vacation, sick) based on operational needs of the individual department.
+For essential personnel who are required to work on-site, their department — in consultation with University Human Resources — will determine applicable policies for leave of absences (i.e., medical, personal) and/or time off (i.e., vacation, sick) based on operational needs of the individual department.

 Employees who can telecommute are expected to do so.
-These arrangements should be finalized with their supervisor.
-To confirm Alternative Work Arrangements (AWA) approval, an employee can rely on their supervisor’s communication that they can telecommute.
-Policy guidelines have been relaxed to allow work on a remote basis while employees also provide childcare and eldercare.
-To review additional details about this policy, please read the University’s Alternative Work Arrangements policy.
+These arrangements should be finalized with your supervisor.
+To confirm Alternative Work Assignments (AWA) approval, an employee can rely on their supervisor’s communication that they can telecommute.
+Policy guidelines for approving AWA’s have been relaxed to allow work on a remote basis while employees also provide childcare and eldercare.
+To learn more, please read the University’s Alternative Work Assignments policy.
+For additional guidelines on remote work, employees may visit access the self-directed learning module "Redefining the Way We Work" in Workday (authentication required).

 Special Leave of Absence

 Brown University will provide paid Special Leave for up to 14 days (or 10 business days) for the following situations related to COVID-19:

 - An employee who is not sick and needs to provide care for a dependent or a household member in need of quarantine that is mandated by a public health agency due to exposure to a positive COVID-19 case.

 - An employee who has been diagnosed, or is required to care for a sick dependent or member of their household who needs medical treatment.1

 Family Medical Leave Act (FMLA)/RI Parental Family Medical Leave (RIPFML)